BASEBALL CARDS EVANSVILLE

 As the 2000s rolled around, the baseball card scene in Evansville continued to evolve.
 While online sales boomed, local brick and mortar shops still played a vital role.
 Pastime Cards stayed at the forefront, run by lifelong collectors like owner Randy Smith.
 They hosted signings, group breaks, and contests that kept the community engaged.
 Newer stores like Sportscards Etc. and The Trading Post also welcomed collectors with the latest releases and events.

-Read also: WHERE SHOULD I SELL BASEBALL CARDS
+Read also: IS SELECT BASEBALL CARDS WORTH IT

 During this era, the hobby began to splinter into specialized niches.
 While set collecting remained popular, subsets focusing on specific players, teams, uniforms, and more emerged.
 Local collectors developed reputations for excelling in certain areas.
 Jim Schmitt amassed one of the finest collections of Don Mattingly cards in the world.
 Darin McGlothlin dominated the market for vintage Cincinnati Reds pieces.
 Their extensive research and obsessive dedication pushed their collections to the highest levels.